eager-dev/eagerx/docs/_shared/pendulum_agnostic.rst

 ********

 Each :class:`~eagerx.core.entities.Object` requires an agnostic implementation.
-With agnostic, we mean agnostic to the type of bridge that is used.
+With agnostic, we mean agnostic to the type of engine that is used.
 This concerns for example the action and observation spaces of the :class:`~eagerx.core.entities.Object`, which are the same no matter whether the system is simulated or not.

 An :class:`~eagerx.core.entities.Object` has two abstract classes: